-To complement this the communication and community engagement strategies set out how local people will be involved with the Police and Crime Commissioner and the Chief Constable to ensure they are part of decision making, accountability and future direction.
+To complement this the consultation and engagement strategy sets out how local people will be involved with the Police and Crime Commissioner and the media communications policy and local policing communications toolkit outline the arrangements for engagement with the Chief Constable to ensure they are part of decision making, accountability and future direction.

-The Police and Crime Commissioner and Chief Constable will develop arrangements for effective engagement with key stakeholders, ensuring that where appropriate they remain closely involved in decision making, accountability and future direction.
+The Police and Crime Commissioner and Chief Constable will continue to develop their arrangements for effective engagement with key stakeholders, ensuring that where appropriate they remain closely involved in decision making, accountability and future direction.